 For instance, suppose you wish to fly from Toronto to Tucson, connecting in Denver.
 If the Toronto-Denver leg is on an Air Canada plane, then the flight must be purchased from one of Air Canada's U.S. partners (e.g. United or Continental) to be eligible for reimbursement.
 However, if the Toronto-Denver leg is operated by United, then (since the Denver-Tucson leg will also be operated by a U.S. carrier) the flight can actually be purchased from Air Canada if you wish.
 Similarly, a flight from Brasilia to Sao Paulo to Houston to Tucson would have to be purchased from the U.S. partner, since the Brasilia-Sao Paulo flight will not be operated by a U.S. carrier.

 There are rather strict rules about the documentation required in order to be able to reimburse non-U.S. citizens for conference related expenses.
 Please read this information carefully---without proper documentation, we will not be able to reimburse any expenses.
-Any questions about visas and reimbursements should be directed to Angelica Aros in the Business Office of the U of A Mathematics Department.
+Any questions about visas and reimbursements should be directed to Aubrey Mouradian in the Business Office of the U of A Mathematics Department.

-Please bring your green card with you for documentation purposes.
+Please bring your Permanent Resident Card with you for documentation purposes.

 You will need to obtain either a B-1 or WB visa.
 Either of these visas will allow you to receive reimbursement for conference related expenses only.
 To determine whether you must obtain your visa before you travel, or whether you can obtain your visa upon arrival in the United States, see the visa website of the U.S. Department of State.
 If you will obtain your visa when you arrive in the United States, do not forget to ask the Customs and Immigration official to give you a business visa; we cannot reimburse you if you obtain a tourist visa.
 If you must obtain your visa before you travel, please request a letter of invitation from us to attend the workshop to expedite your visa processing.

-If you are currently on an F-1 visa from another institution, you will be required to have the following documentation in order for the University of Arizona to reimburse you for any conference related expenses.
-Your passport, visa with F-1, copy of Form I-20, copy of SSN or ITIN if applicable and a copy of both sides of the I-94 card.
+If you are currently on an F-1 visa from another institution, the AWS can not directly reimburse you for any expenses.
+Rather, you will be reimbursed for eligible expenses by your home institution, in cooperation with the AWS.
+More information about this process will be provided to you after you have submitted the AWS lodgng survey.
+You must bring the following documentation to the AWS in order to begin the reimbursement process: Your passport, visa with F-1, copy of Form I-20, copy of SSN or ITIN if applicable and a copy of both sides of the I-94 card.

 If you are currently on a J-1 visa from another institution, we will require a letter from your sponsoring institution authorizing reimbursement of conference related expenses and a copy of your IAP-66 form.